Article by John Duncan with casting input from Richard Post and Parker Thompson

 Winston Pure 2 6’9″ 3-wt: We prefer the 7’9″ 3-weight for overall polish and feel, but this is the shortest, most specialized creek rod under comparison and a compelling choice for fishing at 20′ or less under a canopy of brush or trees.
 Sometimes rod length is the critical variable.
 It needs a heavy-headed line, like the Rio or SA Creek lines, to pull through its bouncy nature and deliver your fly accurately in the pocket right in front of you.

-Scott G 773-4: As Rich puts it, this is a rod with no “identity crisis.”
-It feels light from tip to butt and swings with zero balance or flop.
+Scott GT 743-4: As Rich puts it, this is a rod with no “identity crisis.”
+It feels light from tip to butt and swings with zero imbalance or flop.
 The 4 parts of this fly rod seem born in the same cradle, integrated at a cellular level.
 Loop shape and range (0 to 40 feet) are on the pedestal of perfection for a short graphite 3-weight.
-Specialized for small water yet versatile enough for longer casts or the addition of a dropper to your dry fly, this is a keystone fly rod in the Scott legacy.
+Of all the rods in this category, this one feels lightest and screams to be fished with single dry fly on a 9′ leader.

 Sage Classic R8 380-4: This mid-length 3-weight is the slowest action rod in the group and, despite being the longest, perhaps the most effortless to cast at short distance.
 It is a rod characterized by elegance and touch.
 It does several things better than the shorter, more specialized rods in this category: roll casting, line mending and presenting long leaders.
 Designed with progressive flex and efficient material application, this rod is a wonderful all-purpose 3-weight that will leave you captivated in exemplary minimalism.
 Choose this rod over the Scott or Winston if you need greater versatility or fish with leaders over 9 feet.